 Build an ISA nest egg

-The same tax benefits are available with Junior ISAs, which you can use to build up a pot of money for a child or grandchild, which they can’t touch until they’re 18 years old.
-The maximum Junior ISA contribution has more than doubled this year, to £9,000.
+The same tax benefits are available with Junior ISAs, which you can use to build up a pot of money for a child, which they can’t touch until they’re 18 years old.
+The maximum Junior ISA contribution is £9,000 this year.

 At NFU Mutual, we have a range of products including ISAs and pensions for you or a child and can offer expert financial advice on finding the right ones for you.